spectrum-finance/docs/docs/1-about-ergodex/glossary.md

 ## Slippage
 The amount the price moves in a trading pair between when a transaction is submitted and when it is executed.

-## Swap Fees
+## Protocol fees
-The fees collected upon swapping are rewarded to liquidity providers.
+Fees which liquidity providers are rewarded with.
+Charged in assets of a pool.

 ## Concentrated Liquidity
 The liquidity which is allocated within a determined price range.